The New England Journal of Medicine February 07, 2002

 Bottom Line

-The Diabetes Prevention Program (DPP) demonstrated that both intensive lifestyle modification and metformin therapy significantly reduce the incidence of type 2 diabetes in high-risk individuals compared to placebo, with lifestyle intervention proving more effective.
+An intensive lifestyle modification program or metformin therapy significantly reduced the incidence of type 2 diabetes in high-risk adults with impaired glucose tolerance compared to placebo, with the lifestyle intervention proving superior to metformin.

 Key Findings

-1. The intensive lifestyle intervention reduced the incidence of type 2 diabetes by 58% (95% CI, 48–66%) compared to the placebo group.
+2. The intensive lifestyle intervention reduced the incidence of type 2 diabetes by 58% (95% CI, 48 to 66%) compared with placebo.

-5. The intensive lifestyle intervention was significantly more effective than metformin (39% relative reduction in incidence).
+4. The lifestyle intervention was significantly more effective than metformin.

 Study Design